MiniGameWorlds/MiniGameWorld/resources/devWiki/detectable-event-list.md

 ---

-# Detailed Events
+# Detailed detector
-- Detect event which `Base Event` can't detect
+- Detect event which `Basic detector` can't detect
 - Detect event when a player is not a origin of the event, but a related entity

 ## List